-Section 1 presents data on all types of meetings for the current reporting year (2009).
-In Figure 9.1.1. details for all cities hosting international meetings in 2009 are given.
-This is in contrast to previous years in which, in the former Presentation 1/1, only those countries and cities hosting "significant" numbers of meetings were listed separately, with all other countries of that continent being listed under the heading "Other".
+Section 1 presents data on all types of meetings for the current reporting year (2010).
+In Table 1.1. details for all cities hosting international meetings in 2010 are given.
+This is in contrast to earlier reports in which, in the former Presentation 1/1, only those countries and cities hosting "significant" numbers of meetings were listed separately, with all other countries of that continent being listed under the heading "Other".